nacerillo/reading-notes/class_06.md

 ## Article: Understanding Problem Domain

 - **Problem Domain**: the goal that defines a project. what is the costumer asking us to make for them?
+- need to understand the scope the problem, and coming up with a process for how it can be solved.
 - repetion of building similar applications helps to solidy understanding of the technology.
 - Very often, the problem domain is not clear-cut, its like a jigsaw puzzle.
 - breaking down a problem domain into seperate tasks and features makes it much easier to tackle.